shopware5/shopware/README.md

     wget -O test_images.zip http://releases.shopware.com/test_images_since_5.1.zip

-For older Shopware versions < 5.1

-    wget -O test_images.zip http://releases.shopware.com/test_images.zip

 Unzip the files inside the root directory:

     unzip test_images.zip

-You can now access your shop
+You can now access your shop.
+The test_images.zip file also includes thumbnails for the responsive theme.

 # Backend

 The backend is located at `/backend` example `http://your.shop.com/backend`.
 Backend Login: demo/demo

-The test_images.zip file includes thumbnails for the new responsive theme and the old deprecated template.

 If you want to have full-featured demo data, you should download the respective demo data plugin in the First Run Wizard or in the Plugin Manager.